SAT-R/sa2/README.md

 - Assembly code [extracted, disassembled, and somewhat categorised](./asm/)
 - All libraries decompiled to C or referenced from `agbcc`
-- Initialisation of game state, main task logic, save game logic, nearly all UI, Multiplayer code, Special Stage
+- Initialisation of game state, main task logic, save game logic, UI, Multiplayer code, Special Stage
 - All songs have been extracted, and documented as [matching MIDI files](./sound/songs/midi)
 - :warning: The build is not yet shiftable, meaning all significant code modifications will cause the rom to crash

+### Community

+Join us on [discord](https://discord.gg/rckwpnYUXF) to get started in helping out

 ### Setting up the repository